dayton-outar/glif/algos/js/codility/prefix-sums/README.md

 ![Array A](/.attachments/prefix-array-sums.png)

-The mushroom picker starts at spot k = 4 and should perform $m = 6$ moves.
+The mushroom picker starts at spot $k = 4$ and should perform $m = 6$ moves.
 She might move to spots 3, 2, 3, 4, 5, 6 and thereby collect 1 + 5 + 7 + 3 + 9 = 25 mushrooms.
 This is the maximal number of mushrooms she can collect.

 **Solution $O(m^2)$:** Note that the best strategy is to move in one direction optionally followed by some moves in the opposite direction.
 In other words, the mushroom picker should not change direction more than once.
 With this observation we can ﬁnd the simplest solution.
 Make the ﬁrst $p = 0, 1, 2, \\dots, m $moves in one direction, then the next $m − p$ moves in the opposite direction.
 This is just a simple simulation of the moves of the mushroom picker which requires $O(m^2)$ time.